moby/moby/docs/man/Dockerfile.5.md

 **ADD**
  --**ADD <src>... <dest>** The ADD instruction copies new files, directories or remote file URLs to the filesystem of the container at path <dest>.
- Mutliple <src> resources may be specified but if they are files or directories then they must be relative to the source directory that is being built (the context of the build).  <dest> is the absolute path to which the source is copied inside the target container.
-All new files and directories are created with mode 0755, with uid and gid 0.
+ Mutliple <src> resources may be specified but if they are files or directories then they must be relative to the source directory that is being built (the context of the build).
+The <dest> is the absolute path, or path relative to `WORKDIR`, into which the source is copied inside the target container.
+ All new files and directories are created with mode 0755 and with the uid and gid of 0.

+**COPY**
+ --**COPY <src> <dest>** The COPY instruction copies new files from <src> and adds them to the filesystem of the container at path <dest>.
+The <src> must be the path to a file or directory relative to the source directory that is being built (the context of the build) or a remote file URL.
+The `<dest>` is an absolute path, or a path relative to `WORKDIR`, into which the source will be copied inside the target container.
+All new files and directories are created with mode 0755 and with the uid and gid of 0.

 **ENTRYPOINT**
  --**ENTRYPOINT** has two forms: ENTRYPOINT ["executable", "param1", "param2"]